An Adventure into the Urban Heart of Red Mother Russia

 When: August 2008

-What: St Basil’s Cathedral, Red Square, Stalin’s Seven Sisters, River Moscow Cruise, Gorky Park, Moscow Metro, Ostankino TV Tower, Park of Achievements, The Kremlin, Church of the Spilled Blood, GUM DepartmentStore.
+What: Saint Basil’s Cathedral, Red Square, Seven Sisters skyscrapers (Ministry of Foreign Affairs; Hotel Ukraina; Moscow State University; Kotelnicheskaya Embankment Building), River Moscow Cruise, Gorky Park, Moscow Metro, Ostankino Television Tower, Park of Achievements, The Kremlin, Church of the Spilled Blood, GUM Department Store, Russian Dolls.

 Moscow's famous Red Square with St Basil's and the Kremlin - a sight I'd longed to see for years.